mikro-orm/mikro-orm/docs/docs/events.md

 ## EventSubscriber

-Use `EventSubscriber` to hook to multiple entities or if you do not want to pollute the entity prototype.
-All methods are optional, if you omit the `getSubscribedEntities()` method, it means you are subscribing to all entities.
+Use `EventSubscriber` to hook to multiple entities or if we do not want to pollute the entity prototype.
+All methods are optional, if we omit the `getSubscribedEntities()` method, it means we are subscribing to all entities.

-You can either register the subscribers manually in the ORM configuration (via `subscribers` array where you put the instance):
+We can either register the subscribers manually in the ORM configuration (via `subscribers` array where we put the instance):

 ```ts
 MikroORM.init({